-Cayman Islands law permits security over Secured Shares in a Secured Company to be governed by Cayman Islands law or foreign law.
-One advantage of adopting a foreign governing law clause in a security document is that it may make available certain additional remedies (such as appropriation) which are not available under Cayman Islands law.
+Section 66 of the BVI Business Companies Act, 2004 (the "Act") expressly contemplates that security over Secured Shares in a Secured Company may be governed by BVI or foreign law.
+One advantage of adopting a foreign governing law clause in a security document is that it may make available certain additional remedies (such as appropriation) which are not available under BVI law.

-Cayman Islands law governed equitable share mortgage
+BVI law governed equitable share mortgage